geotrev/core-flux/README.md

 }
 ```

+Again, you define what `data` is and how it relates to your subscribers!

 ### `stateUpdated`

-When a `dispatch` occurs and your reducer runs, the `stateUpdated` function then runs.
+When a `dispatch` occurs and your reducer has returned a new state value, the `stateUpdated` function then runs.

 Examples of how you can use this function include:

 - setting updated state values back to the store using `setState`
 - updating all your subscribers with any new state values they might be expecting

-To extend our previous examples, here's what this might look like in practice:
+To once again extend our previous examples:

 ```js
 import get from "lodash/get"